 Setting the autofocus point on this camera is a task that would be speedier with a touchscreen, but it’s not too bad if you set the right custom buttons.
 To make things quicker, set Focus Area to Flexible Spot.
 From here, you simply need to press the button in the centre of the scrolling dial on the back of the camera to bring up the focus point selection option.
 You can then use the directional keys to move around the screen.
 It’s worth noting that this is the default option for the central button when Flexible Spot is selected: if you’ve got it set to anything else, it won’t work in the same way.

 Although it’s not a touchscreen, the screen tilts, which is useful for shooting from some awkward angles, or for shielding the screen from glare.
-The viewfinder is bright and clear except in broad daylight, when it’s too easily lost in the glare.
 It’s also a ‘wide’ screen, so in the regular 3:2 aspect ratio for stills, it doesn’t use the full screen width, which makes the screen feel quite small and cramped.
+It's also not very scratch-resistant – ours has picked up a few scrapes and digs over the years we've had it.
+The viewfinder is bright and clear except in broad daylight, when it’s too easily lost in the glare.(opens in new tab)

 The 1.44m-dot EVF has a low resolution by today’s standards but it does the job pretty well – and it’s especially good to get a viewfinder on an APS-C mirrorless camera at this price.